aave/docs-v3/protocol-feature-summary.md

 - [V3 Fantom](./deployed-contracts/v3-mainnet/fantom.md)

 ## Repay With ATokens
-New feature added native to Aave protocol V3, which allows user to repay debt with the supplied liquidity of the same asset in the pool.
-Eg. repay _USDC_ debt with _aUSDC_.
-Details at [New Feature: repay with atoken](./whats-new/repay-with-atokens.md).
+*Repay with ATokens* is a new Aave protocol V3 native feature, which allows the user to repay borrowed assets with supplied liquidity of the same asset type in the pool (e.g., repay borrowed *USDC* with *aUSDC)*.
+Additional details can be located at [New Feature: repay with atoken](./whats-new/repay-with-atokens.md).

 ### Supported Markets

-Feature available on all V3 **mainnet** and **testnet** markets:
+The *repay with ATokens* feature is available on all V3 **production** and **testnet** markets:

 - [V3 Polygon](./deployed-contracts/v3-mainnet/polygon.md)
 - [V3 Avalanche](./deployed-contracts/v3-mainnet/avalanche.md)
 - [V3 Fantom](./deployed-contracts/v3-mainnet/fantom.md)